Yelinz/switchingsoftware/content/use/xmpp/index.en.md

 Because it’s federated, there are lots of sites you can register on.
 It doesn’t matter if your friends sign up on a different site, all the sites talk to each other.

-If these apps and sites are too complicated, try the much easier Zom and Quicksy alternatives.
-They’re part of the XMPP network as well.

 {{< infobox >}}
 - **Sign up:**
     - [chinwag.im](https://chinwag.im/)